jkelleyrtp/joint-rs/dependencies/joint_rs/README.md

 # Joint-rs

-A rust-powered "batteries-included" framework for interacting with datagraphs in the browser, built with Yew and Rustux.
+A set of Yew elements designed to make implementing interactive network/graph visualizations easier in Rust.

+## Relies on:

+- Rustux for web-focused state managemenet with Yew hooks
+- Yew for graphical elements

 ## Goals of joint_rs: